mayankbhoi77-dot/oss-audit-24BCY10284/README.md

 VLC Media Player

 ## About the Project
 In this project, I have created a set of shell scripts to perform basic system auditing tasks in Linux.
-The main idea is to understand how open-source tools work and how we can use simple scripts to analyze system information.
-VLC Media Player is taken as the reference software for this audit.
+It is to understand how open-source tools work and also how we can use simple scripts for analyzing system information.
+VLC Media Player is taken as the reference software.

 ## Description of Scripts